devopsdays/devopsdays-policies/README.md

 # devopsdays-policies
-Repository containing policies related to devopsdays
+Repository containing policies related to devopsdays.
+Changes to policies in this repository are subject to the [DevOpsDays Policy Change and Approval Process](policies/policy-changes.md).

 ## List of policies in this Repository